Chicago EYES on Cancer

 Chicago EYES on Cancer is a two-year program consisting of two eight-week summer research experiences plus monthly academic year activities.
 The summer research experiences generally run from the second full week of June through the first week of August.
 Specific dates are announced with the release of application materials each fall.

-Please note that accommodations can be made for students whose academic calendar conflicts with the EYES program.
+Please note that accommodations may be made for students whose academic calendar conflicts with the EYES program.

 - Hands-on experience in a cutting-edge laboratory or research group